Meyer Waxman: Work

-Waxman is best known for his six-volume magnum opus A History of Jewish Literature (1960).
+Waxman is best known for his six-volume magnum opus A History of Jewish Literature (1930–1960).
 The work contains a history of Jewish literature from the close of the Bible to the 1950s.
 The purpose of this history was "to make accessible to the large lay intelligent public the results of Jewish scholarship and research in the various branches of Jewish literature, carried on during the last century; to coördinate and correlate the scattered facts and the numerous data, so as to present a complete picture of the productivity of the Jewish genius during the ages."
+When the final volume was published in 1960, the five earlier volumes — by then long out of print — were reissued in facsimile to create a complete edition.

 Waxman also published hundreds of articles in Hebrew, Yiddish, and English.
 Many of his articles were collected in volumes of essays, Ketavim Nivḥarim (2 vols., 1943–44), Galut u-Ge'ullah (1952), and Moreh ha-Dorot (1963).
 He wrote studies on the history of Jewish philosophy, including The Philosophy of Don Hasdai Crescas (c.
-1920) and a translation, with introduction, of Moses Hess' Rome and Jerusalem (1945).
+1920) and a translation, with introduction, of Moses Hess' Rome and Jerusalem (1918, second edition 1943).